snr2042954/gmfi/README.md

   step: 0.1
 ```

-The application does not strongly interpret the semantic meaning of `type`.

-The main fields used by the UI are:
+The UI primarily relies on:

 ```text
 label